genome/ptero-apis/auth.md

 The request body is a JSON dictionary with the following parameters:

 - `access_token`
-    - the Bearer token that is the subject of the query
+    - The Bearer token that is the subject of the query.

 #### Responses
 Success: